*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Egerton, Douglas R. Death or Liberty: African Americans and Revolutionary America.
 New York: Oxford University Press, 2008.

 - Fliegelman, Jay.
-Prodigals and Pilgrims: The American Revolution against Patriarchal Authority 1750-1800.
-Cambridge University Press, 1985.
+Prodigals and Pilgrims: The American Revolution Against Patriarchal Authority 1750–1800.
+New York: Cambridge University Press, 1985.

 - Greene, Jack P. The Constitutional Origins of the American Revolution.
 New York: Cambridge University Press, 2010.